cranchange/cran_change.org/letter.md

 In particular we believe two practices are harmful:

-**Archiving packages for a small number of test failures on proprietary platforms** harms both contributor diversity and package test coverage.
+**Archiving packages for a small number of test failures on proprietary platforms** harms package test coverage.
 For example:

-  * Apple hardware is expensive to obtain, which makes acessing macOS test environments challenging for some contributors.
-  * Recently a package with 100% test coverage and over 2000 tests was archived (at short notice** when 2 of those tests began failing on one specific platform.
+  * Recently a package with 100% test coverage and over 2000 tests was archived when 2 of those tests began failing on an expensive proprietary platform.
+The failure could not be reproduced on RHub.

 This practice discourages developers from extensively testing their packages on CRAN, which devalues the reverse dependency checking CRAN provides.